We released the draft report for the review of devitalisation on cut flower imports on 20 October 2025.

-Fresh cut flowers and foliage have been imported into Australia on a commercial basis for about 50 years.
+Fresh cut flowers and foliage have been imported into Australia on a commercial basis for over 60 years.
 With this trade comes the potential to introduce unwanted pests and diseases into Australia.

 - assess the biosecurity risks posed by key pest groups associated with cut flowers and foliage imports to Australia

-- determine whether the introduction of the current import conditions managed the biosecurity risks to achieve the appropriate level of protection for Australia.
+- determine whether the current import conditions managed biosecurity risks in a way that meets Australia’s appropriate level of protection (ALOP).

-The PRA is being conducted in three parts:
+The PRA is being conducted in 3 parts:

 We have completed Part 1 of the pest risk analysis for cut flower and foliage imports.